Sorinex Summer Strong – Part 3

 - 39 Reps with the 50-lb Blob

 This entry was posted on Friday, July 8th, 2011 at 11:38 am and is filed under feats of strength, Grip Sport, grip strength, grip strength blob, grip strength competition contest.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.

 About Jedd Johnson